ymanasa2022/obsidian_notes/papers/gaps_ideas.md

+gaps can mean gaps in knowledge identified by the paper, by me, by anyone else. ideas can mean thoughts, opinions, and ideas about exploring future questions.

 ## [[pogorzelska_2018]]:
 #### gap1
 in mammals: lysosomal cathepsins.
 11 identified in humans (B, C, F, H, L, K, O, S, V,  X, W)